Persecution of journalists in Bangladesh under Sheikh Hasina: Daily Amar Desh

 The national daily newspaper Amar Desh was forcibly shut down in 2013.
 Its editor, Mahmudur Rahman, was charged with sedition and accused of publishing a leaked conversation that allegedly led to the resignation of the chief judge of a war crimes tribunal.
 In 2018, journalist Mahmudur Rahman was assaulted in the courtyard of a Kushtia Upazila courtroom by members of the Bangladesh Chhatra League, the student wing of the ruling party.

 Death of Mushtaq Ahmed

-Mushtaq Ahmed, a Bangladeshi writer and cartoonist, was arrested on 6 May 2020 under the Digital Security Act (DSA) for a series of social media posts that allegedly criticised the government’s handling of the COVID-19 pandemic.
+Mushtaq Ahmed, a Bangladeshi writer and an entrepreneur, was arrested on 6 May 2020 under the Digital Security Act (DSA) for a series of social media posts that allegedly criticised the government’s handling of the COVID-19 pandemic.
 Police charged him with spreading “false rumours” online, defaming the image of Sheikh Mujibur Rahman, and “hurting the spirit of the 1971 Liberation War.”
 He was denied bail six times while awaiting trial.
 Ahmed died in police custody on 25 February 2021, prompting widespread criticism from human rights organisations and press freedom groups, including the Committee to Protect Journalists (CPJ), which condemned his detention and called for accountability.